 |Magnificently rendered theme||No character meals|

-|The favorite resort of children||Must take boat or bus to get to off-site dining options|
+|Romantic setting, architecture||Must take boat or bus to get to off-site dining options|

 |Extensive recreational options|

-|Health and fitness center|
+|Health and fitness center at Wilderness Lodge|

 |Quietness of Room||B|

 |Shuttle to Parks||Yes|